joeshaw824/ddpcr_nipd/README.md

 The targets contained within each assay fall into 4 categories.
 The vf_assay detects the “variant” allele (i.e. “mutant”) and the “reference” allele (i.e. “wild type” or “normal”).
 The ff_assay detects a “maternal” allele, which is homozygous in the maternal cfDNA and heterozygous in the fetal cfDNA, and a “paternal” allele, which is not present in the maternal cfDNA and is heterozygous/hemizygous in the fetal cfDNA.

+## Bayesian Analysis
+The Bayesian MCMC analysis section is compiled from scripts and models kindly provided by Tristan Snowsill.

 ## Naming Convention

 New variables are named in a consistent format: target_category_qualifier.